Rachatarr46/Rachatarr46/README.md

-- 👨🏻‍💻 I'm studying at Rajamangala university of technology lanna
+- 👨🏻‍💻 I'm student at RMUTL Chiang Mai Thailand
 - 🧠 I like to learn something new

 <br>